pulp-bio/TinyProbe/wifi_6_board/fw/README.md

   - common.h / common.c: Common code that is used by both WiUS and TinyProbe
   - config.h: Constants and configuration code

+Any scripts used for development are located in the `scripts` directory.
+Refer to the [scripts overview][scripts_overview] for more information.

-For detailed architecture documentation, see the generated Doxygen documentation.
+For detailed architecture documentation, see the generated Doxygen documentation (_Firmware Structure_).

 ## Licensing